 Over time and with help, Kevin realised that he wasn’t a failure and his secret was holding him back from living a full life.

 You’ll often hear Kevin say, “whilst you’ve got a brain and a blood supply you’re susceptible to mental illness, it doesn’t discriminate.
 The question is, will you have the courageous conversations required to turn this around?”.

 When he joined the Army Kevin believed his life purpose was to serve his country through the profession of arms.
-Today, by pulling back the curtains on his own experience, Kevin’s purpose remains to serve but it now involves destigmatising mental illness, and empowering others to show courage and seek help.
+Today, by pulling back the curtains on his own experience, Kevin’s purpose remains to serve but on a bigger scale.

 It’s Kevin’s passionate belief that mental illness is normal, manageable and recoverable for most people.
 He shows that there is life after diagnosis and that it’s possible to return to the top of your game and beyond.